-Other features available through PayPal include online invoicing, a Marketing Solutions package, a Virtual Terminal, a recurring billing service, and a lengthy list of developer tools.
-Of course, other payment processors sport similar tools, so is there truly any advantage to using PayPal for Business?
-PayPal itself would argue “yes,” and in favor of that argument, a recent study found that when a customer chooses PayPal as their payment method, they go on to complete the transaction 88.7% of the time — an average conversion rate 60% higher than that of other digital wallets and 82% higher than the average conversion rate of all other payment methods.
+Of course, many other payment processors offer similar tools, so what’s the advantage of using PayPal for Business?
+PayPal itself would point to a recent study finding that when a customer chooses PayPal as their payment method, they go on to complete the transaction 88.7% of the time — an average conversion rate 60% higher than that of other digital wallets and 82% higher than the average conversion rate of all other payment methods.

-All things considered, a PayPal business account makes it simple and easy to send money back and forth.
-Whether you’re in the business of offering online subscription services, selling your wares at “meetspace” events like crafting shows and conventions, or even collecting donations for a nonprofit organization, PayPal for Business has plenty to offer.
+A PayPal business account makes it simple and easy to send money back and forth.
+Whether you offer online subscription services, sell your wares at “meetspace” events like crafting shows and conventions, or collect donations for a nonprofit organization, PayPal for Business has plenty to offer.

 The requirements to set up a PayPal business account are pretty minimal.
 You’ll need the following: